vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/user-guide/esxi-certificate-management.md

     --8<-- "./docs/snippets/vars-signedcer-windows.ps1"
     ```

-3. Verify the Certificate Authority is trusted in vCenter server by running the command in the PowerShell console.
+3. Verify the Certificate Authority is trusted in vCenter by running the command in the PowerShell console.

     ```powershell
     Confirm-CAInvCenterServer -server $sddcManagerFqdn -user $sddcManagerUser -pass $sddcManagerPass -domain $workloadDomain -issuer $issuer -signedCertificate $signedCertificate
     ```

-## Set the Lockdown Mode for ESXi Hosts
+## Set the Lockdown Mode for ESX Hosts

-The [`Set-EsxiLockdownMode`](../functions/Set-EsxiLockdownMode.md) cmdlet sets the lockdown mode for all ESXi hosts in a given cluster.
+The [`Set-EsxiLockdownMode`](../functions/Set-EsxiLockdownMode.md) cmdlet sets the lockdown mode for all ESX hosts in a given cluster.

-### Disable Lockdown Mode for Each ESXi Host in a Cluster
+### Disable Lockdown Mode for Each ESX Host in a Cluster

 1. Start PowerShell (Run as Administrator).